dsklein/dissertation/README.md

-For convenience, this command is also bound up in a makefile, so you can just type `make` to build or rebuild the document. `make clean` will clean up the LaTex auxiliary files, and `make vclean` will remove the compiled pdf and the latexmk build files.
+For convenience, this command is also bound up in a makefile, so you can just type `make` to build or rebuild the document. `make clean` will clean up the LaTeX auxiliary files, and `make vclean` will remove the compiled pdf and the latexmk build files.